ShreeMijarguttu/Shree202008242/README.md

 The name of the Custom Module that we have the custom code here for is **Tickets** and the Path is **/tickets**.
 The Super Admin, by default, has access to all the custom modules created, unless explicitly set otherwise.

 The module, however, appears on the left navigation of the application when the Super Admin logs in.
 This is thanks to the BOS IA API.
 But, when the Super Admin navigates to the “Tickets” module the application navigates to the error page.
-This is because the StarterCode is yet to be configured to handle this.
+This is because the Starter Code is yet to be configured to handle this.

 To fix this, we will have to add a new **Controller** to my source code with the page path exactly as mentioned in the BOS Console.
 So, in this example, I add a new Controller with the name “TicketsController” and also create a default **View** and **Model** to go with it.